 A letter confirming the discomfort

 This long and detailed letter from the head of the European executive did nothing to reassure parliamentarians.
 On the contrary !
-It confirms very curious omissions, even shameless lies.
+It confirms very curious omissions, even outright lies.
 A disturbing game with the truth.
 Socialists see red: We cannot depart from the intimate conviction that there is a clear violation of the rules of which you are the guardian. ".
 The debate that will take place in plenary next week “ is important but it will not be enough to establish the truth ".
 They also announce support the investigation by Parliament's Budgetary Control Committee like seizing the European ombudsman.

 A motion of censure?

-The delegation of French Socialists, which has always been the least docile of the delegations of the Social and Democratic Group in the European Parliament (along with the Belgians), stirs up the powder and raises a threat which should normally strike a chord in the mind of a former Prime Minister of Luxembourg (1): the motion of censure.
+The delegation of the French Socialists, which has always been the least docile of the delegations of the Social and Democratic Group in the European Parliament (along with the Belgians), stirs up the powder and raises a threat which should normally strike a chord in the mind of a former Prime Minister of Luxembourg (1): the motion of censure.

 “After glyphosate, after the Barroso and Kroes affairs, what should today be called the Selmayr affair jeopardizes the future of European construction and the credibility of the institution which is the guardian of the Treaties.
 We measure the situation and are aware that the result of these investigations could lead to a scenario that we cannot rule out, that of a motion of censure by a Commission that you yourself described as “last chance”.